Last Updated: October 25, 2022

 What Does Percocet Do?

-Percocet is used to address moderate to severe levels of pain and can also help to reduce fever.
+Percocet addresses moderate to severe pain levels and can help reduce fever.
 It’s often prescribed following severe illness or injury.
-What Percocet does as an opioid is acts on opioid receptors in the brain and body.
-By acting on these receptors, opioids like Percocet can help people feel relaxed and can block pain signals.
+As an opioid, Percocet acts on opioid receptors in the brain and body, which can help people feel relaxed and block pain signals.

 Percocet is used for medical purposes but can be misused without a prescription to relax or get high.
 Because Percocet relaxes the body and brain, there can be risks when using it without a prescription and medical supervision.